sipsorcery/mediafoundationsamples/README.md

  - MFVideoEVR - **Working**.
 Display video from an mp4 file in Window WITHOUT using a topology.
 Write samples to video renderer directly from buffer.

- - MFVideoEVRWebcam - **Not Working**.
+ - MFVideoEVRWebcam - **Working**.
 Same as the `MFVideoEVR` sample but replacing the file source with a webcam.

  - WpfMediaUWA - **Working**.
 Initial foray into how Media Foundation can work with WPF in a Universal Windows Application (UWA).
 UWA is currently impractical due to [deployment contraints](https://docs.microsoft.com/en-us/windows/apps/desktop/choose-your-platform), i.e. Windows Store only.
 Hopefully in 2020 with the introduction of [Windows UI 3.0](https://docs.microsoft.com/en-us/uwp/toolkits/) using the types of controls in this sample will become practical.